 A new building is proposed to provide for 78 new homes and 160sqm of new commercial space.
-The building would be 14 storeys tall and located on the corner of Chestergate and Astley Street.
+The building would be 14 storeys tall and located on the corner of Chestergate and Astley Street, partly on Council owned land.
 The new commercial space is at ground floor.